 The maximum amount of water vapor that can be in the air depends on the air temperature.
 Warmer air can hold more water vapor within it.
 That’s why the muggiest days usually happen at the height of summer heat.
 But as the temperature goes down, the air can hold less vapor and some of it turns into liquid water.

 Why are there water droplets on the grass on a cool summer morning, even though it did not rain the night before?
 The water most likely came from water vapor which formed liquid water droplets when it cooled to the dew point.
 The dew point is the temperature when water will start to condense out of the air.
 When air is saturated as much as possible with water vapor it is at the dew point.
-Air that is holding less vapor than it actually could is below the dew point.

 Calculate Relative Humidity